nitindhamija/system-design/system-design.md

 ### code walkthrough

-if you look at the code hash function is what will gives the point locations on the ring where server will placed logically and nodepositions map contains the node and it's corresponding all postion i.e node1,[1,11,41] etc nodemapping map contains the mapping of point locations and nodes in sorted order of point locations sorting here is for clockwise direction navigation
+if you look at the code of hash function this is what will gives the virtual points locations on the ring where server will placed logically

+- nodepositions map contains the node and it's corresponding all virtual positions i.e node1,[1,11,41] etc
+- nodemapping map is navigable map implementation like treeMap or concurrentSkipListMap that contains the mapping of virtual point locations to real nodes in sorted order of point locations sorting here is for clockwise direction navigation

 and we need three functions here one to add node, remove node and getassigned node